cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 device.
 In this case we would use 20 GBs in the energy estimation formula for EBS storage.

 ### Carbon Estimates (CO2e)
-Once we have the estimated Watt-Hours for usage of a given cloud provider, we then convert that into estimated CO2e using publicly available data on emission factors for a given electricity grid based on the mix of local energy sources.
+Once we have the estimated kilowatt hours for usage of a given cloud provider, we then convert that into estimated CO2e using publicly available data on emission factors for a given electricity grid based on the mix of local energy sources.
 We do this based on the cloud provider datacenter region that each service is running in.